sherin0011/Instagram-Reels-Analytics/README.md

 ORDER BY total_reels DESC;
 ```

-### 2. Which topics use the most hashtags on average?
+### 2. Which topics use the highest average number of hashtags?

 ```sql
 SELECT topic,